Strength of Materials - I

 Unit 4: Torsion

-- Stresses and deformation in circular shafts.
+- Torsion formulation stresses and deformation in circular and hollows shafts